gamma-opt/spro-notes/course/content/chapter_1/5-multi-stage_problems.md

 \end{aligned}
 ```

 One can see how the gradual dependencies between past decision and past realisation unveil as one progresses in the decision process.
-Also, it become clear how much more involved the problem becomes, as one must make sure that these dependecies (nonanticipativities) are correctly reflected.
+Also, it become clear how much more involved the problem becomes, as one must make sure that these dependencies (nonanticipativity conditions) are correctly reflected.

-Accurately modelling this gradual uncertaitny realisation is critically important in settings where decisions must be made frequently and having a model that can inadvertedly anticipate the future can lead to over optimisitc performances.
+Accurately modelling this gradual uncertainty realisation is critically important in settings where decisions must be made frequently and having a model that can inadvertently anticipate the future can lead to over optimistic performances.
 Classical examples of such settings are inventory control problems, hydropower generation scheduling and portfolio asset management.
 In all of these, nonanticipativity plays a crucial role in defining optimal decisions, and as such, must be modelled as precisely as possible.
 %TODO: Add references

 %TODO: include a discussion of 2-stage approximation and rolling horizon approaches